 Art Adventure Camp

 Art at Cedar Point is an innovative and experimental project, aimed at connecting creative people with rural communities and natural ecosystems to learn how each can benefit the other.
 Over the last three years, we have successfully created opportunities for students to experience the unique ecosystems and communities of rural western Nebraska and showcased the potential for artists working in rural areas by developing the only Artist in Residence program in the region.
-In the summer of 2016, with the assistance of a competitive grant from the Rural Futures Institute, we held our first Art/Science Adventure Camp organized and taught by UNL undergraduate students for local children, and invited the public to the first Art at Cedar Point Speaker Series to engage area residents in a discussion of how the arts represent rural communities.
+In the summer of 2016, with the assistance of a competitive grant from the Rural Futures Institute, we held our first Art/Science Adventure Camp organized and taught by Nebraska undergraduate students for local children, and invited the public to the first Art at Cedar Point Speaker Series to engage area residents in a discussion of how the arts represent rural communities.

 Community partners include the Cedar Point Biological Station, Ogallala Public School District, Nebraska Game and Parks Commission and Nebraska Water Center Foundation.